Statistics Definitions > What is a Dot Plot

 Dot Plot: Definition

-A Dot Plot, also called a dot chart, is a type of simple histogram-like chart used in statistics for relatively small data sets where values fall into a number of discrete bins (categories).
+A Dot Plot, also called a dot chart or strip plot, is a type of simple histogram-like chart used in statistics for relatively small data sets where values fall into a number of discrete bins (categories).
 A dot plot is similar to a bar graph because the height of each “bar” of dots is equal to the number of items in a particular category.
 To draw a dot plot, count the number of data points falling in each bin (What is a BIN in statistics?) and draw a stack of dots that number high for each bin.

 A dot plot is a graphical display of data using dots.
 A good example would be the choice of foods that you and your friends ate for snacks.
 The illustration below shows a plot for a random sample of integers.